TelevisaUnivision

-TelevisaUnivision (formerly known as Univision Communications) is a Mexican-American media company headquartered in Miami and Mexico City that owns American Spanish language broadcast network Univision and free-to-air channels in Mexico such as Las Estrellas, Canal 5, Foro, and NU9VE alongside a collection of specialty television channels and production studios.
-45% of the company is held by the Mexican telecommunications and broadcasting company Grupo Televisa, which was a major programming partner for Univision until the company sold their content assets to Univision Communications in 2022.
+TelevisaUnivision (formerly known as Univision Communications) is a Mexican–American media company that owns American Spanish-language broadcast network Univision and free-to-air channels in Mexico such as Las Estrellas, 5*, N+ Foro, and NU9VE alongside a collection of specialty television channels and production studios.
+Forty-five percent (45%) of the company is held by the Mexican telecommunications and broadcasting company Grupo Televisa, which was a major programming partner for Univision until the company sold their content assets to Univision Communications in 2022.

 Since its founding in the early 1960s as Spanish International Network (SIN), the United States' first Spanish language television network, the company has catered to Hispanic and Latino Americans.
 It is currently a multimedia conglomerate, with free-to-air and specialty, digital and audio networks, including 65 television stations, online and mobile apps and products.

+TelevisaUnivision's global headquarters is located in a complex known as "NewsPort", situated within Univision Way in Doral, Florida which also houses the studios of its Miami radio and television stations while the company's Mexican offices are located in Grupo Televisa's main offices in Santa Fe, Mexico City, Mexico.